bengrauer/datascience_competitions/JapanRestarauntVisitors/README.md

 ## Recruit Restaurant Visitor Forecasting
 - Sub-Directory: /JapanRestarauntVisitors/
 - WebLink: https://www.kaggle.com/c/recruit-restaurant-visitor-forecasting
-- Current Place: 1,204 out of 1,322 (contest finalizes early Feb/2018)
+- Final Place: 1,747 out of 2,158
-- Code/Model: Python | Multivariate ARIMA
+- Code/Model: Python | ARIMA
 - Description: Predict the number of visitors 45 days out for several local restaraunts in Japan.

 ## Files:
 - helper_notebook.ipynb - Helper notebook to isolate functions, data loading, formatting, etc
-- plot_QuickAnalysis_wip.ipynb - Notebook of quick analysis and plotting
+- plot_QuickAnalysis.ipynb - Notebook of quick analysis and plotting
-- script_ARIMA_EXOG_wip.ipynb - Notebook for the main script / model working
+- script_ARIMA.ipynb - Notebook for the main script / model working

 ## Description of Script
-Competition is still a rough draft / work in progress.
-Utilized a multivariate time series model thus far.
+Ended up using a simple ARIMA model.
+The helper notebook would perform the data loading, and the ARIMA script would run the models.
+Experimented a little bit with a multi-variate model and multi-STEP in the earlier stages, but scrapped later in the competition as the ARIMA was producing better scores.